vmzakharov/mutate-test-kata/README.md

 ### Unit Test Best Practices
 * Automated tests - require no human involvement to determine the outcome
 * Each test method tests one scenario
+* Test the edge cases - try to cover all meaningfully different scenarios
 * Test method name describes the scenario being tested
 * Tests are fast to execute - the relevant tests execute in a a few seconds or faster
 * No external dependencies